Geography of Paraguay

-Paraguay is a country in South America, bordering Brazil, Argentina and Bolivia.
+Paraguay is a country in South America, bordering Argentina, Bolivia and Brazil.
 The Paraguay River (Spanish: Río Paraguay) divides the country into strikingly different eastern and western regions.
 Both the eastern region (officially called Eastern Paraguay, Paraguay Oriental, and known as the Paraneña region) and the western region (officially Western Paraguay, Paraguay Occidental, and known as the Chaco) gently slope toward and are drained into the Paraguay River, which separates and unifies the two regions.
 With the Paraneña region reaching southward and the Chaco extending to the north, Paraguay straddles the Tropic of Capricorn and experiences both subtropical and tropical climates.

 Borders

 Paraguay borders on three substantially larger countries: Bolivia, Brazil, and Argentina.
 The country has three tripoints: Argentina-Bolivia-Paraguay, Bolivia-Brazil-Paraguay and Paraguay-Argentina-Brazil.
 The definition of the northwestern boundary with Bolivia, extending through the low hills of the Chaco region, dates from 1938.
 The boundary between the Chaco and Brazil was defined in 1927; it continues from the confluence of the Apa River (Río Apa) and Paraguay River northward along the course of the Paraguay River to the border with Bolivia.
 The northern border of the Paraneña region, set in 1872, follows the course of the Paraná River (Río Paraná), the ridges of the mountains in the northeast region, and finally the course of the Apa River until it empties into the Paraguay River.
 The large Argentina–Paraguay border comprises the Pilcomayo River (Río Pilcomayo), Paraná River, and Paraguay River.
 Argentina and Paraguay agreed on these boundaries in 1876.